Scott Brown (footballer, born May 1985): Grimsby Town

-On 4 June 2014, Brown signed for Conference Premier club Grimsby Town on a one-year contract.
+On 4 June 2014, Brown signed a one-year contract with Conference Premier club Grimsby Town.
 Despite the good form of central midfielders Craig Clay and Craig Disley, Brown made 38 appearances and scored one goal for Grimsby in 2014–15.
 He played in the play-off final at Wembley Stadium, which ended in a 1–1 draw with Bristol Rovers with Grimsby losing on penalties.
 Brown left Grimsby by mutual consent on 26 January 2016.

 Accrington Stanley

 On 27 January 2016, Brown joined Accrington Stanley on a contract running until the end of 2015–16 after being signed by former Southport manager John Coleman.
 He won a place on the Football League team of the week for his performances in wins over Leyton Orient and Newport County in March.
-He made 15 appearances and scored three goals over the remainder of the season, and played in both legs of the play-off semi-final defeat to AFC Wimbledon.
+He scored three goals in 15 appearances over the remainder of the season and played in both legs of the play-off semi-final defeat to AFC Wimbledon.
 He signed a new two-year contract in June 2016.
 He made 32 appearances in the 2016–17 campaign, and was sent off three times, in matches against Colchester United, Cheltenham Town and Yeovil Town.
 He scored two goals in 44 appearances in the 2017–18 season as Accrington won promotion as champions of League Two and admitted to losing his phone and house keys during the promotion celebrations.
 He was offered a new contract by Accrington at the end of the season.
 He appeared 37 times during the 2018–19 season and was reported to have entered talks over a new contract in the summer.